The Birth of the American 12-string Guitar

 community), as focused through The Cadenza, and later, Crescendo,

-magazines.
-Before I delve into these magazine appearances, let me present our cast of characters: |
+I delve into these magazine appearances, let me present our Part 1 Cast

 |

-Gordon: Hamilton Gordon of New York, a successful musical instrument entrepreneur by 1895. |
+Gordon: Hamilton Gordon of New York, a successful musical instrument entrepreneur by 1895. | |

 Grunewald: A large musical enterprise in New Orleans headed by patriarch Louis and 3 sons, of which Rene (pictured) is of interest to us, as head of their manufacturing division (by 1895).
 Rene was born in 1869 and died in December, 1914.
 By 1897, he ran their very successful mandolin factory, which was soon adding guitars to the line.
 By 1904, they became a huge maker and distributor of banjo and drum heads.
 This led to their infamous advertising campaign (as featured in the Spring, 2009 Fretboard Journal) with the tag line “WE WANT YOUR SKIN” (or “Give us your skin” - referring to the fact that they were actively buying up animal hide for the mass production of skin heads for musical instruments).
-A legitimate business undertaking, but certainly an off-putting, if not downright macabre, slogan - even without today’s post-Silence of the Lambs perspective. |
+A legitimate business undertaking, but certainly an off-putting, if not downright macabre, slogan - even without today’s post-Silence of the Lambs perspective. | |

 And

-now, with access to the recent Music Trade Review
+recent Music Trade Review

 (TMTR) online